beeploop/sylvie/readme.md

 ## Sylvie
 A minimal video transcoding and thumbnail generation program utilizing the `ffmpeg` capabilities.
 The program subscribe to a [RabbitMQ](https://www.rabbitmq.com) Queue for jobs.
 See the [message](#rabbitmq-message) section for the message structure.

+## Why the name?
+`Sylvie` is a reference to the Marvel Cinematic Universe Loki variant of the same name.
+Though she did not cause the multiverse, killing He Who Remains lead to branching of the Sacred Timeline into parallel universes.
+Creation of multiple versions of an uploaded media file is a recall to the creation of parallel universes and multiple variants of characters.

 ## Motivation
 This is a part of the whole learning process of creating a [Video-on-Demand](https://en.wikipedia.org/wiki/Video_on_demand) system similar what YouTube does.